allianz/ng-aquila/projects/ng-aquila/src/link/link.md

 -   the `nx-link` component wraps an `<a></a>` element in combination with e.g. an href-attribute or a routerLink directive.
 -   disabled links should have the attribute `aria-disabled="true"` and will be styled accordingly.
--   disabled links should either omit the href attribute or add `tabindex="-1"`. if you use `routerLink` there is currently no way to remove the href attribute, here you can use `tabindex="-1"`
+-   disabled links should either omit the href attribute or add `tabindex="-1"`.
+If you use `routerLink` you can pass `null` and the href attribute will not be rendered.

 Depending on the context, pick one of the following types - or a reasonable combination thereof.